awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/assign-project-viewers.md

 # Assigning project viewers<a name="assign-project-viewers"></a>

-As a project owner or portal administrator, you typically assign viewers to your project after you define a set of dashboards to provide a common view of asset properties to those viewers\.
+As a project owner or portal administrator, you typically assign viewers to your project after you define a set of dashboards to provide a common view of asset properties and alarms to those viewers\.

 **Note**
 You must be a project owner or portal administrator to assign viewers to a project\.<a name="add-viewers-project"></a>